Temporal Answer Set Programming: From to automata

 Note that, whenever $\vtuple{a}$ coincides with the original propositional signature $\PV$, $\vtuple{a'} \le \vtuple{a}$ amounts to axiom \eqref{f:ax} and is used to guarantee that atoms in trace \H\ are also included in trace \T. Expression $\vtuple{a'} < \vtuple{a}$ further forces $\H < \T$ as stated by the following proposition. \begin{proposition} Let $\T^*$ be a trace over signature $\PV^* = \PV \cup \lbrace a' \mid a \in \PV\rbrace$ and let \H\ and \T\ be such that $H_i \eqdef \{a \mid a' \in \T^*_i\}$ and $T_i \eqdef T^*_i \cap \PV$.
 Also, let $\vtuple{a}$ be a tuple containing all propositional variables on \PV\ and let $\vtuple{a'}$ be of the same length as $\vtuple{a}$.
 Then, we have: \begin{enumerate} \item $\T^*,0\models \vtuple{a'} \le \vtuple{a}$ \ iff \ $\H \le \T$, \item $\T^*,0\models \vtuple{a'} < \vtuple{a}$ \ iff \ $\H < \T$. \end{enumerate} \end{proposition}

-We can now define the temporal version of the $\SMD$ operator from~\cite{feleli07a}: Let $\varphi$ be a temporal formula over signature $\PV$ and let $\vtuple{a}$ be a tuple with all propositions in $\PV$.
+We can now define the temporal version of the $\SMD$ operator by~\citeN{feleli07a}: Let $\varphi$ be a temporal formula over signature $\PV$ and let $\vtuple{a}$ be a tuple with all propositions in $\PV$.
 Then, we define the \QLTL\ expression:

 The fact that $\SM{\varphi}$ captures the \TS-models of $\varphi$ is established by the following theorem. \begin{theorem} A trace \T\ is a \TS-model of a temporal formula $\varphi$ iff \T\ is a \QLTL-model of $\SM{\varphi}$. \end{theorem}